populationgenetics/exercises/Population_structure/ExerciseFst2023.md

 **Q4:** The troglodytes and schweinfurthii populations have the same divergence time with verus, but based on *F<sub>ST</sub>*, schweinfurthii has slightly increased differentiation from verus.
 Based on what we learned in today's lecture, what factors do you think could explain the difference?
-(Hint: remember the estimates of genetic diversity within chimpanzee subspecies from Monday's exercise; you can find them in [Figure 2](https://github.com/populationgenetics/exercises/blob/master/NucleotideDiversiteyExercise/Exercise%20in%20estimating%20nucleotide%20diversity.md#using-plink-to-find-the-nucleotide-diversity-in-chimpanzees-and-humans)).

 <details>
   <summary>click to see answer</summary>